 - It’s perfect for prioritizing client needs.

-- It isn’t ideal for clients who lack experience with the solution you offer.
+- It isn’t ideal for clients who lack experience with your solution.

 - It doesn’t properly qualify clients that haven’t decided they need to make a purchase.

-Similar to BANT, the ANUM sales qualification process focuses on clients who are aware that you need them to make a purchase.
-However, ANUM focuses more on a client’s needs and getting the right person on the phone, rather than on their budget.
+Like BANT, the ANUM sales qualification process focuses on clients who know you need them to make a purchase.
+However, ANUM focuses more on a client’s needs and getting the right person on the phone rather than on their budget.

 Advocated by the RAIN Group, FAINT caters to leads who aren’t necessarily ready to buy but are willing to buy if the need arises.
 Therefore, FAINT doesn’t correlate the lead’s budget with their sales qualification.